nathanbraun/nathanbraun-com/content/books/principles.md

 ---
-title: Notes on Principles by Ray Dalio — Nathan Braun
+title: Notes on Principles by Ray Dalio
-type: page
+type: blog
+description: Notes on Principles by Ray Dalio
+published: "2020-08-18"
 ---

 # Notes on Principles by Ray Dalio